 An explanation of the activities requiring registration is attached below.

 Premises which were previously registered under the Feeding Stuffs (Establishments and Intermediaries) Regulations 1998 are not required to register again under the new regulations, the EC Feed Hygiene Regulation (183/2005).

 Premises will be risk rated in accordance with the activity undertaken at the registered premises and inspected accordingly.

 I am unhappy with the quality of the Feed I have been supplied with who should I contact?

-You should contact your local Trading Standards office; they can sample your feed and have it tested for compliance with the statutory statement of its ingredients.
+You should contact Food Standards Scotland and they can sample your feed and have it tested for compliance with the statutory statement of its ingredients.